tytzM17/Lokian.eth/README.md

 - Remove stable coin as payment.
 - Remove NFT pack buying
 - NFT will have numbering on top right, NFT will have +1 attribute bonus on all fighting stats
+- NFT integration and Token for highscore recording

-- Test create, breed, mint mon packs functionality (mvp)
+- Test create, breed, nft, token functionalities (mvp)
+- Deploy and test to evm compatible testnets (mvp)
+- Deploy to evm compatible mainnets (mvp)

 - Create frontend in namecheap or pinata if possible, (mvp)
-- Deploy and test to mumbai or other evm compatible testnets (mvp)
-- Deploy to matic or other evm compatible mainnets (mvp)

 - Create landing page in pinata/ipfs (mvp)
 - Submit to dappradar, state of the dapps, etc (mvp)